• Skip to primary navigation

 🍅 Core ingredients

 It’s also worthwhile mentioning a few more core ingredients.
 These are items that will be used again and again in a number of different recipes.
-We’d recommend keeping them in the cupboard (or pantry) and adding them to your weekly shopping list!
+We recommend keeping them in the cupboard (or pantry) and adding them to your weekly shopping list!

 1. Passata – canned tomatoes can be a little bitter sometimes.
 Using passata instead of chopped tomatoes creates a sauce that’s smooth and delicate.
 We’re not saying tinned tomatoes aren’t good – they are (read the next point below) – but if you want a sauce that’s smooth and creamy, go for passata instead.
 This is my favourite curry ‘trick’!
 If it can be called a ‘trick’ that is...

 2. Tinned tomatoes – the base of so many curries!
 We recommend buying chopped tinned tomatoes, as they spread out in the sauce a lot easier than whole tomatoes.
 If you want a chunky sauce with bits of tomatoes throughout, go for tinned tomatoes.
+It's a key ingredient in so many vegan Indian dishes.

 3. Tomato puree – enhance the flavour of your sauces, and it creates deep richness in sauces.
 Lots of supermarkets now offer double strength tomato puree, so the tube goes twice as far!